Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 To complete the **Data Engineering** and **Machine Learning** steps, you have the option to either install everything locally (option 1) or use Hex (option 2) as described below.

-> aside positive
-> IMPORTANT:
-> In order to run the **Streamlit application** you will need to create a Python environment, and install Snowpark for Python along with other libraries locally as described in **Local Installation**.

 #### Option 1 -- Local Installation

-This option will enable you to complete all the steps in this QuickStart Guide.

 **Step 1:** Download and install the miniconda installer from [https://conda.io/miniconda.html](https://conda.io/miniconda.html). *(OR, you may use any other Python environment with Python 3.9, for example, [virtualenv](https://virtualenv.pypa.io/en/latest/))*.